 Students gain privileged and intimate access to New York's museums, galleries, and artists' studios.
 Each week is filled with visits from practicing curators, writers, and artists, as well as "lab time" spent in the studio making work for the Open Studio.
 Past visits have included studio visits with Andrew Lenigan, Natalie Jeremijenko, Pablo Helguera, Mildred's Lane, Matthew Barney, Ellen Gallagher, Heide Hatry, Andrea Fraser, Matthew Ritchie, Eve Andrée Laramée, Brian Wallis (Director of the ICP), and Ernesto Pujol among others.

 Students are required to attend weekly artists seminars and studio visits, keep a visual and written journal, give a presentation on a New York City topic of their choice, and present work for the Open Studio at the end of the month.

 Fees include housing and studio space, but not transportation to New York.

-Includes tuition for 3 undergraduate credits in General Fine Arts OR Studio Elective
+- $4,900 includes tuition for 3 undergraduate credits in General Fine Arts.
+Credits may apply as Studio Elective.

 Open to undergraduate and graduate students in all majors--18 years or older with a valid passport--who have completed at least one year of college.
 For all programs, credits can be applied to Studio Elective.
 For more information, or to inquire about scholarships, contact the School for Professional and Continuing Studies at firstname.lastname@example.org or 410-225-2219.